XkuzemyFrench/trbsht/README.md

 Looking at checks

-after re-enabling github status in project settings
+after enabling check runs in the webhook settings